alexlobera/leanjs_OLD_NX/src/pages/blog/styling-in-react.md

 Good developers plan for successful change.
 Whatever component library you use you should make it as easy as possible to change it in the future.

 A good practice in this regard is to abstract any component library into your own components.
-This is a small work up front and a lot of value in the future.
-For instance, if you use Rebass you wouldn't `import { Button } from "Rebass"` everywhere you want to use a button.
+This a small amount of work up-front but brings a  lot of value in the future.
+For instance, if you use Rebass, you wouldn't `import { Button } from "Rebass"` everywhere you want to use a button.
 Instead, you would create your own Button that exports the Rebass Button:

 ```
 // src/components/Button.js